It is also a key component of Chinese Five Spice, which is arguably the most iconic Chinese spice blend used across China and beyond.

 - In a bowl, mix the Sichuan pepper powder with the vegetable oil, and chile powder if using.

 - To devein the shrimp, cut open one or two segments of the shell along the back of the shrimp.
 Make a shallow slit with a paring knife, and lift out the vein with the tip of the knife or your fingers.
-In a bowl, mix the shrimp with the Shaoxing wine and salt, and marinate for 10 minutes.
+In a bowl, mix the shrimp with the Shaoxing wine and 1/8 teaspoon of salt, and marinate for 10 minutes.

 - Add the shrimp and marinade to the poaching liquid.
 Stir to mix.
 Bring to a boil and immediately turn off the heat.
 Remove the pot from the heat.
 Poach the shrimp for 2 minutes, and remove them from the liquid.
 The poaching liquid can be strained and used for soaps.